Image of Sung Hoon Chung

 Research Interests

-My research focuses on mathematical optimization under uncertainty (robust optimization, data-driven optimization) for complex, large-scale problems (numerical optimization, large-scale optimization) where multiple agents compete against – and sometimes coordinate with – one another for limited resources over time (computational game theory, evolutionary game theory, dynamic optimization).
-Research domains include urban transporation/logistics, smart cities, supply chain management, hazards and disaster management, and healthcare operations management.
+My research focuses on mathematical optimization under uncertainty (robust optimization, data-driven optimization, machine learning–augmented optimization) for complex, large-scale problems (numerical optimization, large-scale optimization, bilevel optimization) where multiple agents compete against – and sometimes coordinate with – one another for limited resources over time (computational game theory, evolutionary game theory, dynamic optimization, equilibrium methods).
+Research domains include urban transportation/logistics, smart cities, supply chain management, hazards and disaster management, and healthcare operations management.

 Drone-truck Combined Operations